Mitsubishi Minica: Second generation

-The second-generation Minica 70 was introduced in July 1969 with coil springs front and rear, a five-link rigid rear axle, and a three-door sedan body.
-The new styling featured rear hatch, a Kei class first.
+The second-generation Minica 70 was introduced in July 1969 with a three-door hatchback body called a "sedan" by Mitsubishi.
+Alone in the kei car class, the traditional, front engine, rear-wheel drive layout was retained.
+The chassis has coil springs front and rear, MacPherson struts up front, and a five-link rigid rear axle.
+The new styling featured a rear hatch, a Kei class first.
 Two 359 cc 2G10 water-cooled two-stroke powerplants were optionally available (A101), either the Red 28 PS engine (Super Deluxe, Sporty Deluxe) or the Gold engine fitted with twin SU carburetors developing 38 PS.
 The Gold engine, introduced in December 1969, was fitted as standard to the SS and GSS sport models introduced at the same time.
 The basic Standard and Deluxe versions (A100) were still fitted with the old 26 PS ME24E air-cooled engine Yellow engine, for a top speed of 105 km/h.
 The better equipped Hi-Deluxe version also appeared in December 1969.

 A two-door wagon body was also added in December 1969 and was to remain in production until its eventual replacement by the Minica Econo in 1981.
 In October 1970 the ME24F Yellow engine gained four horsepower for a total of 30 PS (the Van did not receive this upgrade) while the Red engine went up to 34 PS.
 The GSS version gained integrated foglights and four round headlight, while the SS was discontinued at the same time.
 A luxurious GL version was also introduced for 1971, featuring high-back bucket seats in front.

 In February 1971 a very minor facelift meant the car was now called Minica 71.
 Revised styling featured wider taillights and trim changes, and the water-cooled 2G10 engine was available in the lower priced Family Deluxe.